 The Wax Chandlers themselves received their first Royal Warrant from King Richard III in 1484, which makes them the only Livery Company to have been granted a Warrant by the ill-fated King.

 A Candle, A Candle, My kingdom for a Candle!

 Very curiously a brief mention was made of the remains of an old building, now underground just under a manhole cover in the courtyard of St Paul’s Cathedral which made up their earliest property.
 Must investigate further!

 Throughout most of their history, although beeswax is often used as an industrial product – such as in polishes – the use of beeswax in candles was usually reserved for churches alone.
 Most homes would be lit by oil lamps.
 It is only in recent times that the use of beeswax in the home has taken off, ironically at a time when churches try to reduce the amount of beeswax in their candles to save money.

 Each year though, on 14th Sept, the Wax Chandlers still present a pound of beeswax to St Paul’s Cathedral for use in their Great Taper.

 I also tend to burn beeswax candles, and there is a nice stall in the Greenwich Market that sells them most weekends.

 As mentioned above, the Wax Chandlers have never been a huge company, being made up of around 100-120 members at a time, although their wealth rose in the years following the Plague as people become obsessed with the cult of praying for dead relatives – each prayer needing a candle.

 Today they still function as a charity and trade body – and are working to promote beekeeping in general.

-A long rambling exhortation from a member of the audience to plant nice plants was a bit wearing, but he did mention a rather interesting website hosted by the Natural History Museum – type in your postcode and it will tell you want plants are typically native to the area.
+A long rambling exhortation from a member of the audience to plant nice plants was a bit wearing, but he did mention a rather interesting website hosted by the Natural History Museum – and it will tell you what plants are typically native to the area.
 Ideal if you are about to visit the garden centre and want to also look after local wildlife.